ConnectNowUK/docs/docs/chat/user-guide/README.md

 To leave the conversation, open the [sidebar](#sidebar) on the right side by pressing the "i" icon in the top-right of the navbar.
 Then, on the sidebar home, scroll to the bottom and choose "Leave chat".

 When you leave a conversation, you will still be able to later rejoin by [rejoining a conversation you were previously a part of](#rejoining-a-conversation-you-were-previously-a-part-of).
 Regardless of whether or not you rejoin, other members of the chat will be able to see that you were a previous participant.

+## Inviting people to the conversation

+You can invite as many people as allowed on your plan to each chat.

+To copy the current chat link, open the sidebar and visit the [People in this chat](#people-in-this-chat) page to copy the link.
+Then, send this link (along with the chat password that you used) to anyone you'd like to invite.

 ## Messaging